CivicTechTO/civic-spark/_pages/unconference.md

 <li><strong class="colorized-orange">Join in</strong>: Every session is open.
 Step into a conversation, bring your perspective, or just follow your curiosity.</li>
 </ul>

-<p>We’ll have a physical session board in the space to coordinate the day — so you’ll always know what’s happening, where, and when.
-Sessions will be grouped by theme, interest, or energy, with support from our facilitation team.</p>
+<p>We’ll have a physical session board in the space to coordinate the day — so you’ll always know what’s happening, where, and when.</p>
 </div>

 <h2 class="colorized-orange">What Makes It Work</h2>